-As a business owner, make sure that your employees are happy.
+As a business owner, make sure that you have happy employees.
 This way, you know they’d go the extra mile for every project or task assigned to them.
 And did you know that companies with happy employees can outrank the competition by 20 percent?

 Some business owners think that high monthly stipends make for happier employees.
 However, this is further from the truth.
 Although a high salary can undeniably lead to employee satisfaction, positive and happy employees are still the key to business success.